cylc/cylc-doc/src/glossary.rst

       user.
 Human interaction is required to escape a stalled state.

    suicide trigger
-      Suicide triggers remove :term:`tasks <task>` from the :term:`graph`.
+      Suicide triggers remove :term:`tasks <task>` from the :term:`graph` at runtime.
 This allows Cylc to dynamically alter the graph based on events in the workflow.

       .. warning::